orlaithohagan/comp201-learning-platform/README.md

 This project is a Streamlit-based educational learning platform developed as part of a Final Year Project for COMP201 Software Engineering.

-The platform combines traditional revision tools with AI-enhanced learning features to support active and personalised learning.
+The platform combines traditional revision tools with AI-enhanced learning features to support active, personalised, and interactive learning.

 ### Key Features